clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 >
 > @pbowden -- [source link](https://macadmins.slack.com/archives/microsoft-office/p1450417854005113)

+##Set the "User Information"
+{% img center /images/2016-01-14/MeContact.png 600 %}

+This was found by [François Levaux](http://maclovin.org/blog-native/2015/office-2016-where-is-the-name-of-the-user-stored-) so I take no credit for the discovery however to make it more readily accessable I will be posting this here.
+If you wish to automatically populate the User Information fields (Name and Initials) the following script can do so.

+**Note:** This is another user level script and **must** be ran as the logged in user.
+Running under any instance of root (IE - sudo, or LaunchDaemon) will result in unfavorable results.

+{% gist clburlison/4552c1036236a22ba829 Office2016-MeContact.sh %}

 ##Can't I just copy com.microsoft.office.licensingV2.plist?
 No. This was a bug.
 Microsoft is aware of the issue and this will be fixed in 15.20 which is scheduled to be released in March.